If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-Life isn’t always easy.
-Yet, we make life more challenging with negative thinking.
+Life and business isn’t always easy.
+Yet, we make life more challenging when we think negatively.

-The influence of negative thoughts is far-reaching.
-There’s no part of your life that escapes.
-It affects you mentally, emotionally, and physically.
-It limits your ability to achieve and to enjoy life.
-There are reasons why pessimists are so miserable.
+The influence of negative thoughts goes further than what most people think.
+There’s no part of your life that escapes the effects of it.
+It affects you spiritually, financially, mentally, emotionally, and physically.
+It limits your ability to achieve and enjoy your life to the fullest.
+This one of the main reasons why pessimists are so miserable.

 There are 2 primary effects that negative thinking has on your life:

-- It has a negative impact on your mood and outlook on life.
-Negative thinking feels bad.
+It has a negative impact on your mood and outlook on life.
+Negative thinking makes you feel really bad.
 Thinking negative thoughts can make you feel sad, afraid, angry, hopeless, and negative in general.
-These emotions taint the way you view the world and have a deleterious effect on your ability to make wise decisions.
+These emotions taint the way you view the world and have an effect on your ability to make wise decisions.

-- Imagine you’d like to take a trip to Hong Kong.
+Imagine you’d like to take a cruise.
 This has always been a goal of yours.
 But then you start thinking about it:

-- “It’s so far away, the jetlag will be awful.
+“It’s so far away, the sea sickness will be awful.
 I’ll probably spend half of the trip just recovering.”

-- “The language is so different from English.
+“The surrounding is so different from home.
 How will I manage?”

-- All of a sudden, that dream trip to Hong Kong doesn’t sound so dreamy anymore.
+All of a sudden, that dream trip to take a cruise doesn’t sound so dreamy anymore.
 Negative thinking makes goals seem harder than they are in reality.

 These two negative effects are pervasive.
 They influence your entire life.
 But, there are additional consequences as well.